Updated by Anthony Korda on Nov. 27, 2019

-The following statistics provided by United States Citizenship and Immigration Services suggest that the EB-5 visa program is a very successful immigration initiative:
+The following statistics provided by United States Citizenship and Immigration Services suggest that the EB-5 visa program has been a very successful immigration initiative:

-However, with the explosive growth of EB-5 Regional Centers, there are many more options for investors.
+However, with the explosive growth of EB-5 Regional Centers between 2007 and 2019, there are many more options for investors.
 With a plethora of choices, EB-5 investors are becoming more demanding and more scrutinizing.